Please note that the College is closed December 21, 2024 through January 5, 2025. Offices will reopen on January 6th at 8:30AM.

 • You may qualify for a Professional Judgement due to special or unusual circumstances that affect your financial situation, or your dependency status as determined by the FAFSA.

 Special Circumstances: Please fill out the Special Circumstances Form available from the Financial Aid Office if you have had a change in financial situation (loss of a job etc.) that is not reflected on your current FAFSA application.
-This may make you eligible for an EFC adjustment that could potentially increase your aid.
+This may make you eligible for an SAI adjustment that could potentially increase your aid.

 Unusual Circumstances: If you feel you have a unique situation (e.g., parental abandonment) that warrants an FA administrator’s adjustment of your dependency status, please fill out the Unusual Circumstances Form available from the Financial Aid Office.
 Keep in mind that changing dependency status is generally reserved for extreme situations.
 Parents refusing to sign and submit financial information for the FAFSA does not alone warrant a dependency override.
+You will need to submit supporting documentation relating to your situation.
+Reviews will take approximately 30 days to complete.